These simple tips will help you assess if you are burning more fat for fuel.

 - Reduced cravings for sweets and hunger.
 Freedom from sugar addiction.

 - Improved health — a variety of factors related to reduced fat-burning can raise disease risk.
 These include increased blood fats (especially triglycerides and LDL cholesterol), blood pressure, inflammatory-related conditions, and a variety of other related conditions discussed in the white paper, Carbohydrate Intolerance.

 The single common denominator that triggers the most fat-burning is the elimination of refined carbohydrates.
-But training in your individualized fat-burning zone as determined by the 180 Formula also optimizes your fat-burning system.
+But training in your individualized fat-burning zone as determined by the MAF 180 Formula also optimizes your fat-burning system.
 Other tips for increasing your body’s ability to use fat as fuel can be found elsewhere on this website.